jmmut/bioengineer/docs/roadmap.md

 - [ ] tile transparency also makes floor transparent
 - [ ] dirt can be converted to rock. is this wrong?
 - [ ] macroquad forces all windows except 1 to be inactive and darker
+- [ ] egui draws textures with the wrong alpha.
+I suspect egui can use the textures loaded by macroquad but interprets the alpha channel wrong.
+Like, assuming it is premultiplied when it's not.
+I might be very wrong on this.
+- [ ] after clicking some transformation, the map gets a cell selected, while in the macroquad UI the cell that got the transformation keeps the selection.